 $5 cash assets is the equivalent of $1 annual income

-Alternatively a combination of income and assets could work.
+Alternatively a combination of income and assets will work.

 What if you don’t have enough income OR assets?

-In that case you can ask a relative or friend to act as a joint-sponsor.
+In that case you would ask a relative or friend to act as a joint-sponsor.

-When you use a joint-sponsor the total size of the household increases.
+When a joint-sponsor is used the size of the household increases.